The Importance of Stomach Acid

 The function of Stomach Acid

 Stomach acid is produced by cells in the stomach lining named parietal glands, which secrete hydrochloric acid (HCl).
 HCl is a powerful acid.
 One of the primary functions of stomach acid is to act as a barrier that prevents bacteria, viruses, and parasites from entering the body.
 They are killed by stomach acid before entering the small intestines and being absorbed into the body.
 Cells in the wall of the stomach also secrete a compound named pepsinogen.
-Another critical function of stomach HCL is converting pepsinogen into pepsin, an essential protein-digesting enzyme.
-A low level of acidity also contributes to reduced absorption of essential nutrients such as calcium, magnesium, iron, vitamin B12, vitamin B6, and folic acid.
+Another critical function of stomach HCL is converting pepsinogen into pepsin, which starts the digestion of dietary protein.
+A low level of acidity can lead to reduced absorption of essential nutrients such as calcium, magnesium, iron, vitamin B12, vitamin B6, and folic acid.

 Comparing Stomach vs. Intestinal Acidity